 Part 3 - Line 1

-TO PROVIDE LIFE SKILLS TRAINING, RESIDENTIAL, IN-HOME SUPPORT, ADULT DAY CARE, INFORMATION, REFERRAL AND FOLLOW ALONG, RECREATION AND EARLY INTERVENTION SERVICES TO APPROXIMATELY 650 INFANTS, CHILDREN AND ADULTS WHO HAVE VARIOUS TYPES OF INTELLECTUAL, AND/OR PHYSICAL DISABILITIES.
-THE AGENCY PROVIDES THESE SERVICES THROUGH 9 SEPARATE PROGRAMS STAFFED BY 100 FULL AND PART-TIME EMPLOYEES.
+TO PROVIDE PROGRAMS AND SERVICES THAT EMPOWER CHILDREN AND ADULTS WITH DISABILITIES TO LIVE MORE SAFELY AND INDEPENDENTLY IN THEIR HOMES, SCHOOLS, NEIGHBORHOODS AND COMMUNITIES.
+THROUGH ALL PROGRAMS AND SERVICES, COMMUNITY CARE CONNECTIONS PROVIDES SERVICES TO APPROXIMATELY 650 INFANTS, CHILDREN AND ADULTS WHO HAVE VARIOUS TYPES OF INTELLECTUAL DISABILITIES, PHYSICAL DISABILITIES AND/OR AUTISM.
+THE AGENCY PROVIDES SERVICES THROUGH 3 SEPARATE PROGRAMS STAFFED BY OVER 135 FULL AND PART-TIME EMPLOYEES.

 Describe the Organization's Program Activity: